Club cricket: Format

 Club cricket is usually played in league or cup format.
 Games are limited by either time or overs.
 A less common, but more traditional, format is limiting the game by time only.
 Games can range from a few hours in the evening to three days long.

 Saturday league cricket is the most serious format of club cricket.
 The game will usually be a limited overs contest of between 40 and 60 overs per side, with bonus points awarded based on runs, wickets, and whether or not the match was a "winning draw" or an outright win to one-side.
 This format of cricket covers teams that vary in standard between occasional players in the lower divisions to professional and ex-professional players in the highest leagues.

 Friendly cricket often takes place on a Sunday.
 These games tend to follow the more traditional format of declaration cricket in which a time limit or number of overs - typically 80 to 120 - is set for the whole match.
 It is then up to the team batting first to declare their innings early enough to give themselves time to bowl the opposition out and force victory.
 The widest variety of cricket is generally seen in this format, with teams batting second either aggressively chasing a total or attempting to bat conservatively and save the draw.

 Evening cricket is the least formal format of club cricket, and the route by which many new players are introduced to the game.
-It tends to follow the 20-20 version of the game, with additional time saving measures such as using 15 8-ball overs and not rebowling wides or no-balls (which then count as 2 runs each rather than the standard 1).
+It tends to follow the 20-20 version of the game, with additional time saving measures such as using 15 8-ball overs and not re-bowling wides or no-balls (which then count as 2 runs each rather than the standard 1).
 This version of the game also puts an emphasis on inclusivity, with rules such as each bowler being limited to 2 overs each, and batsmen retiring after reaching 25 runs being used to ensure that every player has a part to play in the outcome of the game.

 Finally, in Australia and New Zealand two day matches are occasionally played over both Saturday and Sunday, or, alternatively, over successive Saturdays (though this can sometimes have unfortunate effects on the game where the condition of the pitch and ground changes radically from one week to the next).
 These matches usually have two innings per side.